Do you want to lose weight fast? But you want to do it in a healthy and safe way without “magic pills” or extreme starvation?

 Once you have started to keep track of your daily calories and are eating healthier foods, it’s time to start exercising.
 There are a ton of different things you can do to exercise.
 I used to love playing basketball at the school gym with my friends, and I also loved running around with my dog, Max.
 We played fetch in the park, or I took him to the park and ran around with him.

 But if you want to keep it really simple, long walks at a fast pace are great (now aged 20 I walk three miles almost every day).
-If you want to know which workout that burns the most fat, check this article out.
+If you want to know which workout that burns the most fat.

 At the beginning of my first 2 weeks, I didn’t want to exercise.
 I asked my doctor why I had to do it.
 He told me that exercising gets your heart pumping.
 That’s why after you’ve run around for a while, you can get sweaty, red in the face and out of breath!
 Your heart is pumping the blood hard throughout your body.
 All of this burns up the energy that you have stored.
 Where does that energy come from?
 The calories in the food we eat!
 All of this means that when you exercise, you burn calories.